mukta-strot/marathi-shabd/index.md

 8 out of the 20 words (40%) are in English!
 And most of us urban folk speak like this, without even realising it.

-## request
+## Request

 1. From now on whenever you speak (or write) in Marathi, try to observe the amount of English you use in it (like in the example above).
 2. Then try to correct youself.
-Use this website (or any other you like) to help you with the correction.
+Use this website (or any website/source you like) to help you find the right Marathi words.
 3. Ask your family, friends, relatives to do the same.
-4. Lastly, if you want to support this cause, do share this page with others.
+4. Lastly, do share this page with others on social media and messaging apps.

 ---